yguitton/training-material/news/_posts/bands_image_analysis.md

 ---

-Electrophoresis gels are a staple of molecular biology, providing a way to separate DNA, RNA, or proteins by size and charge.
+Gel Electrophoresis is a staple of molecular biology, providing a way to separate DNA, RNA, or proteins by size and charge.
 While gels are usually interpreted visually, the ability to **quantify band intensities** offers much richer insights—allowing researchers to estimate product yields, verify PCR amplification, or assess protein purity.

 Band quantification can be carried out using interactive tools such as **QuPath** that allow researchers to define **regions of interest (ROIs)** directly on gel images.
 These ROIs can be exported as **GeoJSON** files, which capture the spatial coordinates of the selected bands in a standardized, machine-readable format with other tools.
 To address this, we’ve developed a new **hands-on Galaxy tutorial** that shows how to combine **QuPath** and **Galaxy imaging tools** for a transparent, reproducible workflow for gel band analysis.